The Official Basil Pesto Recipe

 Oil

 Cold-pressed extra virgin olive oil is famed for its flavour, aroma, health benefits, and the fact that it hasn't undergone extensive processing.
-For these reasons, we urge you to spend a little extra on the good stuff, but even regular olive oil will make your sauce far superior to one made from cheaper neutral oils like vegetable or canola.
+For these reasons, we urge you to spend a little extra on the good stuff, but even regular olive oil will make your sauce far superior to one made from cheaper neutral oils like vegetable oil or canola oil.

 Don't assume that all extra virgin olive oils are equal.
-The official pesto recipe dictates that it must come from the Italian Riviera, where the oil is famed for having moderate levels of fruitiness and very little of the bitter and spicy notes that are prevalent in oils from other regions.
-A good delicatessen will be able to help you choose the most similar oil, but if all else fails, just stick to the generic stuff in the supermarket.
-Big supermarket chains don't generally cater to foodies, so they tend to sell quite generic products that are not imbued with any award-winning character but also won't offend their customers with potentially divisive flavours.
+The official pesto recipe dictates that it must come from the Italian Riviera, where the oil is famed for having moderate fruitiness and tiny bitter and spicy notes prevalent in oils from other regions.
+A good delicatessen can help you choose the most similar oil, but if all else fails, stick to the generic stuff in the supermarket.
+Big supermarket chains don't generally cater to foodies, so they tend to sell generic products that are not imbued with any award-winning character but won't offend their customers with potentially divisive flavours.

 Basil

-Basil is exceptionally prone to bruising and does not travel well, so getting hold of Genovese basil outside of Liguria is near-impossible.
+Basil is exceptionally prone to bruising and does not travel well, so getting hold of Genovese basil outside Liguria is almost impossible.
 However, if you buy a fresh basil plant (the sweet variety, not Thai basil) and use only the smallest leaves, you'll get close enough to the real deal.

 Pine nuts

-Pine nuts from China are cheaper than those from the Mediterranean but have a major downside.
-For some people, eating them can result in a condition called 'pine mouth', which causes a lingering metallic aftertaste that can last weeks.
+Pine nuts from China are cheaper than those from the Mediterranean but have a notable downside.
+For some people, eating them can result in a condition called 'pine mouth', which causes a lingering metallic aftertaste lasting for weeks.
 It's simply not worth the risk.
-If you can't afford pine nuts, then sunflower or pumpkin seeds make decent alternatives.
+Sunflower or pumpkin seeds make decent alternatives if you can't afford pine nuts.

 Cheeses

-The official recipe calls for pecorino and Parmigiano-Reggiano, but they vary greatly in sharpness, saltiness, and intensity.
-Rather than ruin your pesto by choosing the wrong kind of cheese, you can do a lot worse than simply sticking to generic Parmesan.
-At a stretch, Grana Padano can also be used.
+The official basil pesto recipe calls for pecorino and Parmigiano-Reggiano, but these cheeses vary greatly in sharpness, saltiness, and intensity.
+Rather than ruining your pesto by choosing the wrong cheese, stick to generic Parmesan.
+You can also use Grana Padano as a substitute.

 Garlic

-While different varieties of garlic have slightly different flavour profiles, the intensity of their taste is much more affected by the way you process them rather than the specific variety.
-Chop garlic cloves with a knife for the most mellow taste, or grate with a fine Microplane if you want your garlic to be so spicy that you'll think you've been assaulted.
+While different varieties of garlic have slightly different flavour profiles, the intensity of their taste is much more affected by the way you process them than the specific variety.
+Chop garlic cloves with a knife for a mellow flavour, or grate them if you want them to be so spicy that you'll think you've been assaulted.

 Salt